-When you write academic papers you will need to give credit to the works you have consulted to support your argument.
-Because academic papers often require a lot of citations, you can use a citation management tool to make keeping track of your sources easier!
+Because academic papers often require a lot of citations, a citation management tool to make keeping track of your sources easier!

 The citation management tool you use is up to you.
 Below are some things to consider to help you decide.

-Review the comparison charts below to learn about the special features available within each tool.
+Review the comparison charts below to learn about the features available from each citation management option.